 Chad Sanders still has his eye on the prize of a Grammy for the work of Mästhëäd, the disassembled band of journalism teachers he leads as frontman.
 Unfortunately, they never actually recorded an album.
 After giving up his childhood dream of being an Elvis impersonator, Sanders became MIPA’s workshop director.
 He also is the newspaper and graphic design teacher at Lansing Everett High School and teaches Photoshop at Lansing Community College.

 Jeremy Steele • MIPA Director

 Jeremy Steele got his start from MIPA and now he coordinates MIPA’s conferences and contests throughout the year as the organization’s executive director.
 He is an academic specialist on the MSU School of Journalism faculty, where he teaches reporting and visual communication classes.
 He’s sometimes joined by his trusty news hounds, Remington and Winston.

 Sarah Ashman • Student Life Director

 Jayna Rumble • Office Director

-Jayna Salk has worked at the MIPA workshop since 2007.
+Jayna Rumble has worked at the MIPA workshop since 2007.
 A MIPA kid to the core, she attended camp twice while in high school and then went on to major in journalism education at MSU.
 She is now the proud adviser of the Gladiator Yearbook and the Independent Newspaper at Troy High School.
-She enjoys reading, being outdoors, watching Netflix, and trying to knit things.
+She enjoys reading, being outdoors, watching Netflix and trying to knit things.